 In an n-tier architecture, the presentation layer never access the data storage system directly.
 This paves the way for “thin” client application such as Web browsers to serve as the front end for an application.
 Thin client solutions are a requirement in today’s Internet environment, where the Web browser is becoming the universal front-end application.

-The Next Generation – Web Services & Thin Client Solutions
+TODAY – Web Services & Thin Client Solutions

 I believe the next generation of payment solutions, for all but the largest merchants, will be thin client solutions accessed over the Internet using standard HTTP & HTTPS Internet protocols.
 Thin client Web Services will provide applications developed with integrated credit/debit authorization support, faster transaction processing, new technology, more and better customer data, ease of upgrade as banking requirements change, security against fraud and errors, lower cost, and cross-platform support.